kopterio/vue-auth-cognito/README.md

 ## signOut

-Removes user from the store (`$store.cognito.user`) and Cognito session from Local Storage.
+Removes user from the store (for example, `$store.cognito.user`) and Cognito session from Local Storage.

 Returned promise rejects with an error if there is no previously authenticated user: